 Building Regulations - Expert AdviceProfessional guidance on Building Regs applications & compliance

 It only takes a few seconds to appear on your screen.
-You can then contact them directly to discuss what level of service you require.
+You can then contact them directly to discuss your specific requirements.

 Click here if you want specialist advice on Planning Permission

 When do the Building Regulations apply?

 The Building Regulations apply to most building work.
 Their key aim is to ensure that buildings are safe – and aren’t in danger of collapsing, burning down or generally killing and injuring people.
 This is achieved by the legal requirement for designers and builders to comply with the ‘approved documents’ which spell out the details.